Hit enter after type your search item

 For example:

-This feature is particularly useful if you have to use the same code of PHP, HTML etc. in multiple pages.
-For example, you have to establish the connection with MySQL or some other database from 100s of pages.
+- For example, you have to establish a connection with MySQL or some other database from 100s of pages.
 You have to use the same piece of code to connect to a database server.

-Instead, you may create a file e.g. db_connection.php, and write the code of DB connection in it.
-Juts use the include or require statements in those 100s of pages and include that db_connection.php file.
-Not only it will simplify the code if in future DB parameters are changed like user_id, password etc. You have to change this only in the db_connection.php file.
+- Not only it will simplify the code if in the future DB parameters are changed like user_id, password, etc. You have to change this only in the db_connection.php file.

-Similarly, you may use one file for the left, header and footer bars/menus or widgets across the website by using include or require statements.
+- Similarly, you may use one file for the left, header, and footer bars/menus or widgets across the website by using include or require statements.

-If the specified file is not found, the program will generate a warning message.
-In that case, the execution of rest of the program will continue and users will see only a warning message (if settings are made in the configuration file).
-This may be useful in case the included file does not impact the other program sections.
+In that case, the execution of the rest of the program will continue and users will see only a warning message (if settings are made in the configuration file).

 The following section demonstrates the ways to include files by using PHP include and require statements.

-An example of using the PHP include statement
+An example of using PHP include statement

-In this example, two PHP files are created.
-The first file, define_variables.php contains two variables.
-Where the other file calls this file and displays the variable values by using the echo statement.
-Both files are placed in the same directory.
+- The other file calls define_variables.php file and displays the variable values by using the echo statement.

 This is how the include statement of PHP is used: